mikeln/kube-local-builder/hyperkube/README.md

 wget -q -O- https://storage.googleapis.com/kubernetes-release/release/latest.txt
 ```

-NOTE: The V flag specifies the version of the hyperkube however no validation is performed that the kubernetes source tree is the coresponding version.
+The V flag specifies the version of the hyperkube however no validation is performed that the kubernetes source tree is the coresponding version.

+This uses Kubernetes's `build/run.sh hack/build-go.sh`  instead of `make` so we get a cross-compile from OS-X to linux via a golang build container.  *So, you have to have boot2docker running for this build to work on OS-X.*